digitalnature-ie/igr/README.md

 parameter names, and function behaviour attempt to follow conventions in related R packages such as [sf](https://r-spatial.github.io/sf/).

-The very helpful 2nd edition of [R Packages](https://r-pkgs.org/) by Hadley Wickham and Jennifer Bryan was consulted extensively during development.
-The code is implemented using base R where possible to minimise package dependencies, and adopts the [tidyverse coding style](https://style.tidyverse.org/).
+igr is written using base R where possible to minimise package dependencies, and adopts the [tidyverse coding style](https://style.tidyverse.org/).

+[R Packages](https://r-pkgs.org/), 2nd edition, by Hadley Wickham and Jennifer Bryan was of great assistance during package development.

 # Feedback